How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 COVID-19 booster vaccinations

 Your vaccinations will show in reverse order, with the most recent first.
 This is also the case if you download a PDF of your NHS COVID Pass for travel, or store it within the Apple Wallet or Google Pay Wallet.

 If you’re about to travel, you should download an updated PDF version of your NHS COVID Pass, by saving or printing a PDF or storing a card in your Apple Wallet or Google Pay Wallet.

 You will also see your detailed booster vaccination information in the ‘View COVID-19 Records’ section of the NHS COVID Pass within the NHS App and online service.

-Some countries require travellers to demonstrate that they have received 2 doses of a COVID-19 approved vaccination within 180 days, or a booster dose no less than 14 days before entering the country.
+Some countries require travellers to demonstrate that they received their primary course of a COVID-19 approved vaccination or booster within a certain time period.
+Travellers should carefully check requirements before travelling.

-Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 40 countries, including those in the EU.
+Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 60 countries and territories, including those in the EU.